 Every time a sound is produced it emits a sound wave.
 You can picture the shape of sound as a wave on the ocean: the sound starts at one end of the wave and spreads out.
 By the time the wave reaches the shore you can hear it.

 For a home example of this phenomenon, take a rubber band and spread it tightly between your fingers.
-Now thrum the rubber band.
-The movement of the band creates vibration or sound waves.
-The following experiment will demonstrate how sound travels, using nothing more than a spoon and a string.
+Now strum the rubber band.
+The movement of the band creates vibration, or sound waves.
+This experiment will demonstrate how sound travels, using nothing more than a spoon and a string.

 What You Need:

 - Metal spoon